jtebert/juliaebert.com/static/about-me.md

+To Do

+- Favicons
+- R E S P O N S I V E
+- Smaller self-image
+- square icons
+- Clean up unnecessary components and stuff in main.scss

+Sections

+Who I Am:

+CV:

+Research: Humans + robot swarm + space = ???

+Publications: Making the world a better place, one peer-reviewed article at a time

+Projects:

+Media: Shameless self-promotion

-## Who I Am
+Who I Am

-*Photo of self*
+Photo of self

 I am a PhD candidate in computer science at Harvard University.
 I am a member of the Self-organizing Systems Research group, where I study bio-inspired collective robotics with Prof. Radhika Nagpal.
-I am also a Department of Energy Computational Science Graduate Fellow (DOE CSGF).
+I am also a Department of Energy Computational Science Graduate Fellow (DOE CSGF)

-*Read my full CV*
+Read my full CV

 Other highlights: